-Nine out of 10 mothers have the right to parental money; the remainder do not meet the eligibility conditions.449 Mothers not eligible for parental money receive a one-off payment.
-This is a heterogeneous group of mothers, but with an overrepresentation of immigrant mothers.450 b.
+Nine out of 10 mothers have the right to parental money; the remainder do not meet the eligibility conditions.
+Mothers not eligible for parental money receive a one-off payment.
+This is a heterogeneous group of mothers, but with an overrepresentation of immigrant mothers.
+Mothers are supported by the remainder of the remainder b.
 Paternity leave c.
 Parental leave